-(2) A student who withdraws from the Master of Professional Engineering Preliminary course before completing it, but after completing level 4 and level 5 units to the value of 24 points, , may apply to the Faculty to be awarded the Graduate Certificate in Engineering.
+(2) A student who withdraws from the Master of Professional Engineering Preliminary course before completing it, but after completing level 4 and level 5 units to the value of 24 points,, may apply to the School to be awarded the Graduate Certificate in Engineering.

-(3) A student who withdraws from the Master of Professional Engineering Preliminary course before completing it, but after completing level 4 and level 5 units to the value of 48 points, , may apply to the Faculty to be awarded the Graduate Diploma in Engineering.
+(3) A student who withdraws from the Master of Professional Engineering Preliminary course before completing it, but after completing level 4 and level 5 units to the value of 48 points,, may apply to the School to be awarded the Graduate Diploma in Engineering.